dovkarash/Agmen-Capital/README.md

 # bagel-empty
-This project was made using BagelStudio visual coder
+This project was made using BagelStudio visual coder read more [here](https://bagelstudio.co)

 ## Project setup
 ```